How Our System Works

 10- Joint dysfunction (abnormal joint flexibility and alignment which cause reflexive dysfunctional sensory, motor and autonomic nerve patterns)

 Previous movements which were painful improve, and the "wear and tear" on joints which promote arthritic degeneration lessens.
 Cartilage and disc imbibition (perfusion of nutrients in and toxins out of these tissues associated with movement) improves, and new neural pathways of correct posture and movement become more facilitated (ingrained).
-This makes moving less painful and return to physical activities more likely to occur with less chance of re-injury.
+The heightened and dysfunctional state of the nervous system returns to a more normal function.
+This makes moving less painful, and return to physical activities more likely to occur with less chance of re-injury.